camunda/camunda-docs-manual/content/reference/dmn11/decision-table/output.md

 # Output Id

-The output id is an unique identifier of the decision table output.
+The output id is a unique identifier of the decision table output.
 It is used by the Camunda BPMN platform to reference the output in the history of evaluated decisions.
-Therefore it is required by the Camunda DMN engine.
+Therefore, it is required by the Camunda DMN engine.
 It is set as the `id` attribute of the `output` XML element.

 ```xml